Fast Deterministically Safe Proof-of-Work Consensus: Sieve-MMR: Fully-Permissionless Total-Order Broadcast

 Before we describe the rules that nodes follow to vote for, propose, and commit chains, we need the notions of maximal chains, (maximal) grade-0 chains, and (maximal) grade-1 chains. \begin{definition}[Grade-0 and grade-1 chains] We say that a chain $\Lambda$ has grade~1 at a node $n$ when, among the votes received by $n$ in the current step, the votes for extensions of $\Lambda$ account for strictly more than 2/3 of the proof-of-work weight.
 We say that a chain $\Lambda$ has grade~0 at a node $n$ when, among the votes received by $n$ in the current step, the votes for extensions of $\Lambda$ account for strictly more than 1/3 of the proof-of-work weight. \end{definition} Note that it follows that a chain that has grade~1 also has grade~0, but the converse is not true; moreover, the empty chain always has both grades~0 and~1. \begin{definition}[Maximal chains] We say that a chain $\Lambda$ is maximal among a set of chains if no chain in the set is a strict extension of $\Lambda$ (note that two different, incompatible chains can both be maximal in the same set).
 We say that a chain $\Lambda$ is a maximal grade-1 chain (or maximal grade-0 chain) at $n$ when $\Lambda$ is maximal among the set of chains that have grade~1 (respectively, grade~0) at $n$. \end{definition}

 We are now ready to describe the algorithm in full.
-In each step~$s$, each node $n$~must proceed as follows: \begin{itemize} \item If~$s=0$ (this is the first step),~$n$ votes for the empty chain and proposes a chain consisting of an arbitrary submitted block (we assume each correct node always has at least one fresh submitted block available). \item If~$s=2k+1$ for some~$k\geq 0$, then~$s$ is a commit step and~$n$ consults the leader-election oracle, obtains a leader~$l$, and, if~$l$ carries a proposal~$\Lambda_l$ and~$\Lambda_l$ extends~$n$'s maximal grade-0 chain,~$n$ votes for~$\Lambda_l$; otherwise,~$n$ votes for the maximal grade-0 chain\footnotemark[3].
-Moreover,~$n$ commits the maximal grade-1 chain. \item If~$s=2k$ for some~$k>0$, then~$s$ is a proposal step and~$n$ votes for the maximal grade-1 chain\footnotemark[1].
-Moreover,~$n$ selects a submitted block not from its last committed chain, appends it to a randomly chosen maximal grade-0 chain\footnotemark[2], and proposes the resulting chain. \end{itemize} The Appendix includes a detailed correctness proof.
+In each step~$s$, each node $n$~must proceed as follows: \begin{itemize} \item If~$s=0$ (this is the first step),~$n$ votes for the empty chain and proposes a chain consisting of an arbitrary submitted block (we assume each correct node always has at least one fresh submitted block available). \item If~$s=2k+1$ for some~$k\geq 0$, then~$s$ is a commit step and~$n$ consults the leader-election oracle, obtains a leader~$l$, and, if~$l$ carries a proposal~$\Lambda_l$ and~$\Lambda_l$ extends~$n$'s maximal grade-0 chain,~$n$ votes for~$\Lambda_l$; otherwise,~$n$ votes for the maximal grade-0 chain\footnote{We show in~\Cref{lem:unique-local-one-third} that maximal grade-0 chains are locally unique in commit steps.}.
+Moreover,~$n$ commits the maximal grade-1 chain. \item If~$s=2k$ for some~$k>0$, then~$s$ is a proposal step and~$n$ votes for the maximal grade-1 chain\footnote{\Cref{lem:two-thirds-compatible} implies that maximal grade-1 chains are locally unique.}.
+Moreover,~$n$ selects a submitted block not from its last committed chain, appends it to a randomly chosen maximal grade-0 chain\footnote{\Cref{lem:liveness-key} shows that there may be at most two maximal grade-0 chains.}, and proposes the resulting chain. \end{itemize} The Appendix includes a detailed correctness proof.

 Note that the MMR algorithm is stateless: except for the set of blocks submitted by clients, the algorithm's actions only depend on the set of messages received in the current step.
 Thus, each node can become active or inactive at any step without compromising MMR's properties.